Programming in Python

 exception is raised reflecting the underlying YottaDB error code and message.

-The following example sets a value on multiple nodes at the first subscript level of a local variable, then iterates over each subscript at this level in two ways.
-First, the subscripts are iterated over using a Key.subscript_previous()
+The following example sets a value on multiple nodes at the first subscript level of a local variable, then iterates over each subscript at this level using a Node.subscript_previous()

 try: